5004sora/Cadence/README.md

 # Hack the Burgh V - Reckless
-Submission for Hack the Burgh V
+Submission for Hack the Burgh V:

 Simple matching algorithm using NLP to match queries with existing test sentences.